Towards Brain MRI Foundation Models for the Clinic: Findings from the FOMO25 Challenge: Dataset Details

+Scans were acquired on a heterogeneous mix of clinical MRI scanners spanning both 1.5T and 3T systems and multiple vendors; specific scanner models were not standardized across cases.
 All scans were first reoriented to RAS orientation and visually checked for preprocessing errors, including incorrect orientation, corrupted files, or empty images.
 For Task 1 and Task 3, scans were skull-stripped using SynthSeg~\cite{Billot2023} and affinely co-registered within each case to the highest-resolution scan using FreeSurfer v7.4.1 (\texttt{mri\_coreg})~\cite{Fischl2012}.
 For Task 2, scans were defaced with FreeSurfer v7.4.1 (\texttt{mideface}) to preserve extracerebral structures near the meningioma, and all sequences were affinely co-registered to the FLAIR scan, which served as the primary reference for manual annotation.
 All preprocessing steps were applied consistently across the finetuning, validation, and test datasets.